 The contract is the main document a candidate must agree to before they become an employee.
 A robust employment contract will ensure that you both have a clear understanding of what is expected during employment, protecting your business and the employees' rights.
 Therefore, make sure its comprehensive and get professional advice if you have any questions.

-References from previous employers can validate what a candidate has put on their application, CV or told you during an interview.
+References from previous employers can validate what a candidate has put on their application, in a CV or told you during an interview.
 Therefore, this step shouldn't be neglected as a part of your recruitment process.

 "Time spent on hiring, is time well spent"